Jurahareswarar temple, Kanchipuram: Legend

 As per Hindu legend, the austerities performed by a human in his previous births govern his current well being.
-Jurahareswarar is derived from Sanskrit word Jura (fever), Hara (save), Eswarar (Shiva), implying the nature of Shiva to heal diseases.
-The Deva, the celestial deities were troubled by Asura named Sura.
-The Devas wanted to seek the help of Shiva who was doing penance at that time.
-Considering the anger of Shiva, the Devas were sceptic to approach Shiva directly.
+Jurahareswarar is derived from Sanskrit words Jvara (fever), Hara (destroy), and Ishvarar (Shiva), implying the nature of Shiva to heal diseases.
+The devas, the celestial deities were troubled by Asura named Sura.
+The devas wanted to seek the help of Shiva who was doing penance at that time.
+Considering the anger of Shiva, the devas were sceptic to approach Shiva directly.
 They approached Brahma, through whom Shiva opened his third eye and provided fire.
-The heat of the fire resulted in Jura (fever) to the Devas.
+The heat of the fire resulted in jvara (fever) to the devas.
 They started praying to Shiva.
 Pleased by their devotion, Shiva appeared as Jurahareswarar at this place.
-The Devas worshipped Shiva at this place and were purified by the waters of Jurahara Theertham.
+The devas worshipped Shiva at this place and were purified by the waters of Jurahara Theertham.
 With the help of Shiva, they were able to win over the demon king.